w3ng-git/qwen2.5-r1-ft/README.md

 ## Model Architecture

-The base model used is Qwen2.5-1.5B-Instruct, which provides:
+The base model used is Qwen2.5 Instruct series, which provides:
 - Strong base capabilities from extensive pre-training
 - Good balance between model size and performance
 - Built-in chat/instruction following capabilities
-- Support for context window up to 8192 tokens
+- Support for context window up to 128k tokens

 ## Supported Datasets